elsanussi-s-mneina/phonetics-modeling-python/README.md

 `python3 main.py`

 It doesn't do much, but at least you will know whether the source code compiles.

+## How to run the tests:
+Type the following line at the command line, and press enter.

+`python3 -m unittest`

 Plans:
 - Create a program that processes phonetics data,  and represents concepts from phonology.